epomatti/aks-autoscaler-metrics/README.md

 # AKS Metrics

-Observability for AKS with Terraform with the following logging and metrics configuration:
+Observability and Auto Scaling for AKS with Terraform with the following logging and metrics configuration:

 - Log Analytics Workspace
 - OMS Agent